kgram/webpack-node-dev/README.md

 waitForOutput: boolean
 ```

 Delay calling `onStart` until output has been written to `stdout`.
-Useful for livereload-like scenarios.
-If the server doesn't output anything until it is fully initialized, reloading can be safely done.
+Useful for servers that have to run setup before being available.

 Default value: `false`